oracle/terraform-provider-oci/website/docs/r/identity_tag.html.markdown

 * `tag_namespace_id` - The OCID of the namespace that contains the tag definition.
 * `time_created` - Date and time the tag was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`
 * `validator` - The tag must have a value type, which is specified with a validator.
 Tags can use either a  static value or a list of possible values.
 Static values are entered by a user applying the tag to a resource.
 Lists are created by you and the user must apply a value from the list.
 Lists  are validiated.

+	If you use the default validiator (or don't define a validator), the user applying the tag  enters a value.
+No additional validation is performed.

+	To clear the validator, call UpdateTag with  [DefaultTagDefinitionValidator](https://docs.cloud.oracle.com/iaas/api/#/en/identity/latest/datatypes/DefaultTagDefinitionValidator).
 	* `validator_type` - Specifies the type of validation: a static value (no validation) or a list.
 	* `values` - The list of allowed values for a definedTag value.